4ntm4n/ms-two/README.md

 **Animations**

-> only notes, buttons and scroll have a slight subtle animation added to them.
+> Only notes, buttons and scroll have a slight subtle animation added to them.
 App is kept more simple and functions feels lighting fast by having it this way.
 It ties in to the overall low-tech feel of the design too while it gave me as a developer more time to focus on the functionality.

 **Layout**
 > The layot of the app contains of a single page divided into 3 main sections.